c-hudson/muddler/README.md

    Tab                : Move forward one screen full of text if the world is
                         paused by "more".
    Control-l          : Redraw the screen
+   PgUp               : Scroll up one page in the history buffer PgDown             : Scroll down one page in the history buffer
 ```
 # Debug Keys:
 ```